Fish and Fisheries

 Key Fish Species Trends in Puget Sound

-Researchers integrate multiple datasets to assess long-term trends in key Puget Sound fish stocks and possible causes of decline, such as fishing, coastal growth, climate change, and proliferating seals and sea lions.
+Researchers integrated multiple datasets to assess long-term trends in key Puget Sound fish stocks and possible causes of decline, such as fishing, coastal growth, climate change, and proliferating seals and sea lions.

 Gallagher, Evan, Principal Investigator